 Building a SAML IDP

-Do we really need to build a new library?
+Do we really need to build our own?

-The SP will redirect the client to the IDP with a client side redirect passing a SAMLRequest query string parameter containing an ID that is used for Cross-site request forgery (CSRF) protection, just like the state in OIDC.
+The SP redirects the browser to the IDP with a SAMLRequest query parameter containing an ID that plays the same role as state in OIDC: CSRF protection.

-The SAML Response is an encoded XML document with a signature to ensure that it was created by the IDP.
+The SAML response is an encoded XML document with a digital signature that proves the IDP produced it.

 Encoding